Howdy Crochet Newbies!

-Thus, these three stitches are the ones I have highlighted and linked to step-by-step tutorials as part of this quick-start guide.
+Thus, these three stitches are the ones I have highlighted and linked to step-by-step tutorials as part of this beginner’s guide.

 NOTE: This example is for a right-handed crocheter.
 I assume that vice versa is true for left-handed crocheters, but I am not left-handed so I cannot say this with 100% certainty.

-7. Insert your hook into the first stitch.
-The first stitch is the stitch at the end of the turning chain.
-Starting from the hook, count the number of chains in your turning chain and the first stitch you come to that is NOT part of the turning chain, is the stitch in which you insert your hook.
+To find it, start from the hook and count the number of chains in your turning chain.
+The first stitch you come to that is NOT part of the turning chain, is the stitch in which you insert your hook.

-8. Repeat steps 4-7 for each additional row until the project is complete.
+Repeat steps 4-7 for each additional row until the project is complete.

 More Crochet Tips & Tutorials